signalfx/signalfx-java/README.md

 ### Codahale

-Codahale metrics are the recommended way of integrating your java code with SignalFuse.
+Codahale metrics are the recommended way of integrating your java code with SignalFx.
 More information on the Codahale Metrics library can be found on the [Codahale Metrics website](https://dropwizard.github.io/metrics/).